cyprianogili/Introduction-to-SQL-/README.md

 > SQL is not just a tool — it is a career skill that opens doors everywhere.
 > Pandas and SQL are partners, not competitors — SQL handles the heavy lifting, pandas handles the analysis.

----

-*Created as part of the TS Academy Data Science course — Week 10*